Symbiosis-Quantum-Club/awesome-quantum-optimization/README.md

 # ⭐ Awesome Quantum Optimization

-*A curated, implementation-focused guide to **quantum optimization**: problem formulations, algorithms, tools, datasets, benchmarks, and practical project directions.*
+*A curated, implementation-focused guide to **quantum optimization**.
+We shall discuss problem formulations, algorithms, tools, datasets, benchmarks, and practical project directions. *

 ---

 ## Overview

+Quantum optimization is currently **one of the most important and fastest-growing subfields within quantum computing**, bridging quantum algorithms, physical QC hardware models, applied mathematics, and industrial use cases.
 **Quantum optimization** studies how quantum and quantum-inspired algorithms can be applied to continuous optimization problems.
+Many of today’s most promising quantum algorithms; such as **QAOA (Quantum Approximate Optimization Algorithm)**, **Adiabatic Quantum Computation**, **Quantum Annealing**, and **Quantum-Inspired Optimizers** - are specifically designed to solve or approximate solutions to difficult optimization & efficiency problems.

 Most practical approaches reduce problems to **QUBO (Quadratic Unconstrained Binary Optimization)** or **Ising Hamiltonians**, which can then be processed using the following techniques:

 * gate-based variational algorithms (e.g., QAOA),
 * analog / adiabatic methods,